gafederico/RecipesRecommendations/README.md

 A simple webpage where you can load some ingredients and ChatGPT will give you some recommendations!

+There's two main pages:
+- **Ingredients**: Where you can create your ingredients, set an amount for each, or delete any ingredients you don't have anymore.
+- **Home**: Where the recipe recommendations are.
+After getting a recommendation, you can ask for another recommendation or to confirm the recipe, and update the Ingredients table based on the ingredients used.

-- This app needs MySql and an OpenAI Api Key to work.
+This app needs **MySql** and an **OpenAI Api Key** to work.
 You just need to create a credentials.json file inside the "RecipesRecommendations" folder like the example above with your corresponding info.
 ```json
 {
   "OpenAi": {